allegheny-college-cmpsc-104-Fall-2024/lab01/README.md

 - Internet connection for installation and documentation reference
 - Terminal (for macOS users) or Command Prompt (cmd) (for Windows users)

+## Learning Outcomes
+These assignment learning outcomes contribute to the following course learning outcomes described in the course syllabus:

+1. Describe and explain processes such as software installation or design for a variety of technical and non-technical audiences ranging from inexperienced to expert.
+2. Use professional-grade integrated development environments (IDEs), command-line tools, and version control systems to compose, edit, and deploy well-structured, web-ready documents and industry-standard documentation tools.

 ## Instructions

 ### Part 1: Writing